 Our Advice: We might be sounding a little redundant at this point, but we can’t emphasize it enough: take the time to do this right.
-Make sure your narrative is unique, connects the dots for the reader and strengthens your candidacy for their specific program.
+Make sure your narrative tells your unique story honestly.
+Connecting the dots for the reader strengthens your candidacy for their specific program.

 Application Mistake #10: Not using a proofreader

 Spellchecking and grammar checking are precursors to this step, but don’t underestimate the importance of having someone with the knowledge and experience to look over your whole application.
 Skipping this step will hurt you, as your proofreader can help you avoid cliches and remove anything that might be a red flag.